 To satisfy today’s need for instant gratification; MTC’s trainees will experience a fun but rigorous and short training process to get them into the field and earning a paycheck as soon as possible.
 Highlights of training goals include:

-- Becoming self taught: We will not only teach the trades but also train the individuals in the principles of self-learning; it’s not always the learned knowledge that is important, but also knowing where and how to gain the knowledge you need quickly and efficiently.
+- Self taught: We will not only teach the trades but also train the individuals in the principles of self-learning; it’s not always the learned knowledge that is important, but also knowing where and how to gain the knowledge you need quickly and efficiently.

 - Planning principles: Inadequate project planning is one of the biggest culprits of wasted man hours and cost.
 The trainees will be given guidance on efficiently planning every project.